- Build year:2020

 Greece is one of the best yacht rental destinations in the world, blessed with thousands of scattered islands, each brimming with its own unique history.
 Not to mention the quaint fishing villages, ancient ruins, rich cultural and foodie scenes, or the glorious sailing weather!

-Where it comes to chartering a yacht in Greece, there's not much to worry about.
-If you don't have the right qualifications to do a bareboat yacht charter then there are skippered and even fully crewed boat hire options.
+Where it comes to chartering a yacht in Greek waters, there's not much to worry about.
+Experienced sailors with the right licences can embrace the freedom of a bareboat charter, where they hire the boat without a skipper.
+If you don't have the right qualifications to do a bareboat yacht charter then there are skippered and even fully crewed options.

 You will be limited as to how far you take your vessel, largely by the time you have on board.
 You will have to remember the local weather conditions - the Meltemi winds on the Aegean and the Maistro on the Adriatic can be limiting too.

 You can fly direct to Rhodes from a number of airports.
 Also in the summer season you can also fly to Dalaman Airport in Turkey and take a taxi to either Fethiye or Marmaris before taking a ferry to Rhodes though this route typically takes around 2.5 hours.

 Many flights go direct to Thessaloniki.
 You can also fly direct to Skiathos in the summer months.